23. The Bohr Model (1).

 e.g. H – atom , Ƶ= 1 and n= 1 (ground state) then r1 = 0.529 Å ≈ 1/2 Å – THIS IS THE BOHR RADIUS(a0).

-Thus, radius of any 1 electron atom ⇒ r(n) =a0n2 / Ƶ = 0.529×n2 / Ƶ.So, r(n) α n2 .
-Radius is directly proportional to the square of the orbit number, which means that as we go farther away from the nucleus, the radius of the orbits increases.
+Radius is directly proportional to the square of the orbit number.
+This indicates that as we go farther away from the nucleus, the radius of the orbits increases.

-2. Energy of the electron in the given orbit (E)-
+Energy of the electron in the given orbit (E)

 237

-The derivations may not be learned.
-The formula for energy and radius of the orbits are important as they lead us to the understanding of many more phenomena.
-We shall continue talking about the Bohr model in the next post as well.
+Learning the derivations is not compulsory.
+However, we must know the formulae for energy and radius of the orbits.These are important because they lead us to the understanding of other phenomena.
+The discussion on the Bohr model will continue in the next post too.
 Till then,

 Be a perpetual student of life and keep learning…